How To Travel Safely During The Coronavirus Outbreak

 Health experts have warned that the virus spreads via community contact, which means you should stay away from crowded places as much as possible.
 This minimizes your exposure to sick people.
 Of course, tourist attractions do tend to attract crowds, but you should still be able to visit during off-peak periods when visitors are low.
 In places such as Paris, this may mean visiting the Louvre at museum opening or just before close instead of the middle of the day when tourist traffic peaks.

-Of course, it may be impossible to avoid crowds entirely, especially in festivals.
+Of course, it may be impossible to avoid crowds entirely, especially at festivals.
 While much of Europe has proactively canceled festivals such as Italy’s Carnivale and even the Mobile World Congress expo in Spain.

 Tip 6: Take Care of Yourself